cyanzhong/apple-terminated-my-dev-account/README.md

+UPDATE: My account has been re-enabled, I will share some details later.

 # Who am I?

 Hey guys, my name is Ying and I am an iOS/macOS developer.
 Today, I'd like to share something happened to me recently.